 Summary of Saigon Opera House

-Owning specific characteristics of French Colonial architecture while performing culture-relating shows, Saigon Opera House is a great combination of history and culture in Ho Chi Minh City.
+Saigon Opera House, which owns specific characteristics of French Colonial architecture while performing culture-related shows, is a great combination of history and culture in Ho Chi Minh City.